 Flow or Just In Time (JIT): Aligning and balancing the sequence of value-creating process steps to reduce inventory and create steady activity and throughput that is matched to customer demand.

-5S: 5S refers to the English terms for the five steps of workplace organization: sort, straighten, sweep, shine, and sustain.
-By organizing the workplace you reduce inventory and thereby required space, and reduce the time it takes to find tools and parts.
-Organized workplaces are also safer, so some companies add safety as a sixth “s.”
+5S: Five S refers to the English terms for the five steps of workplace organization: sort, straighten, sweep, shine, and sustain.
+By organizing the workplace, you reduce inventory and thereby required space.
+You also reduce the time it takes to find tools and parts.
+Organized workplaces are also safer, so some companies add safety as a sixth “S.”

 Quick Changeover and Set-up Reduction: Reducing the time it takes to set up and change from one process to another by analyzing and reordering activities.
 Quick changeover was the first tool we implemented to get the medical device molding operation under control and back on schedule.

 Standard Work: A very well-defined sequence of activities required to complete a process.
 For a shop floor operator, this can be the sequence of adding components to an assembly.
 For a manager, this can be the specific metrics to be reviewed.
 For someone at home, this can be the morning get-ready-for-work routine.

 Go to the Gemba and Genchi Genbutsu: The term “gemba” means “the source.”
 In Lean terms, the gemba is where value is being created—the factory floor, a certain office process, or even in your kitchen at home.
 Genchi genbutsu translates as “go and see.”
 Lean stresses the idea that you should “see for yourself,” i.e., go to the gemba and see what is really going on.
 You cannot get all the facts and make the right decisions by sitting in a conference room away from the action.